Eid-ul-Azha: Sacrifices, Festivities In Full Swing - UrduPoint

 Eid-ul-Azha: Sacrifices, Festivities In Full Swing

-ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Jun, 2024) Citizens across the country continued to participate in the festive activities and animal sacrifices on Tuesday, marking the second day of Eid-ul-Azha.
+SARGODHA, (UrduPoint / Pakistan Point News - 18th Jun, 2024) Citizens in Sargodha like the other parts of the country continued to participate in the festive activities and animal sacrifices on Tuesday, marking the second day of Eid-ul-Azha.

 This significant occasion commemorates the profound sacrifice made by Hazrat Ibrahim (AS) and Hazrat Ismael (AS).